PepeAlex/BUPA_Liver_Disorders/README.md

 # Statistic

-> In this part of my project I wrote some Python Scripts to show how to manupulate the data using "pandas library".
-I used "loc function" to find a "mean" of each variables and for each variables per "Field".
-Also I used "iloc function" to divide the data in three parts and find the "mean" for each parts.
-For that I separeted tha data in 0 to 115, 115 to 230 and 230 to 345.
+> In this part of my project, I wrote some Python Scripts to show how to manupulate the data using pandas library.
+I used "loc function" to find a "mean" of each variables and for each variable per "Field".
+Also I used "iloc function" to divide the data into three parts and find the "mean" for each parts.
+For that, I separeted tha data into 0 to 115, 115 to 230 and 230 to 345 samples.

       import pandas as pd